top of page

 B: Marvellous

-M: In my extreme youth, they were fine tall people - (whispers) as you are a man of the world, I feel you will not be repulsed by our strange morality?
-(B snorts) - very well then (adjusts tooth for greater vocal clarity) - my beautiful aunt - Rosa - won the heart of Count Ruggiero's grandfather, but before they were to marry, they were caught in flagrante in the act by her father! - this Ruggiero (spits) - yacked up his pantaloons and ran away from our now unsaleable Rosa so quickly that her father fell and cracked his skull on a lute - on his deathbed, I placed a curse on the Gambas that forever more they shall not be able to run quite so fast from dishonour - and wished upon them tiny legs
+M: In my extreme youth, they were fine tall people (whispers) As you are a man of the world, I feel you will not be repulsed by our strange morality?
+(B titters) - Very well then (adjusts tooth for greater vocal clarity) - my beautiful aunt - Rosa - won the heart of Count Ruggiero's grandfather, but before they were to marry, they were caught in flagrante in the act by her father! - this Ruggiero (spits) - yacked up his pantaloons and ran away from our now unsaleable Rosa so quickly that her father fell and cracked his skull on a lute - on his deathbed, I placed a curse on the Gambas that forever more they shall not be able to run quite so fast from dishonour - and wished upon them tiny legs and feet the size of grapefruit

-B: All of this - but five years ago - I would find baroque and unlikely - now, of course, it is natural and to be expected - but tell me, do you remember Cardinal Alberoni - who was legate here?
+B: All of this - but five years ago - I would find baroque and unlikely - now, of course, it is natural and to be expected - but tell me, do you remember the Cardinal Alberoni who was legate here?
+And why did he not punish the rascal Ruggiero?

-B: Return this evening my dear Madam - and we shall arrange a weekly pension and relieve this kindling-carrying burden from you
+B: Return this evening, my dear Madam - and we shall arrange a weekly pension and relieve this kindling-carrying burden from you (pats M's hand - notices her dress) - and spare your hem snagging on the forest's rockery

-M: Bless you excellency - un milione di volte - dio! but what are those sounds resembling hysterics and flying crockery?
+M: Bless you, excellency - un milione di volte - dio!
+But what are those sounds resembling feminine hysterics and flying crockery?

 B looks towards TG's quarters and shews M out